ForgeRock/forgeops/cicd/tekton/smoke/README.md

 ## Manually Triggering the Pipeline

-Because the eventlistener validates the request signatures, the easiest way to trigger the pipeline manually is to bypass the tekton trigger.
-You can manually re-run the pipeline using the following command:
+Because the event listener validates the request signatures, the easiest way to trigger the pipeline manually is to bypass the Tekton trigger.
+You can manually rerun the pipeline using the following command:

 ```bash
 tkn -n tekton-pipelines pipeline start smoke-pipeline -s tekton-worker #start a pipeline
 ```
-Note: You'll need to provide information about your repo like url and branch/commit id.
+You'll need to provide the repository URL, branch, and commit ID.